-What’s happening here?
+What is retrograde motion?
 Has Jupiter really changed its direction of motion in orbit?
-No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly ordinary.
+No. What we’re seeing is an illusion, which baffled the early astronomers, but which now seems perfectly understandable.

 Think of Jupiter in orbit around the sun.
 Jupiter may be a giant planet, but in contrast to Earth it lumbers along like an oxcart in the race around the sun.
-The Earth’s average speed is about 67,000 miles an hour, while Jupiter moves at less than half that speed, or about 29,000 miles an hour.
+The Earth’s average speed is about 67,000 miles (108,000 km) an hour, while Jupiter moves at less than half that speed, or about 29,000 miles (47,000 km) an hour.

-Because of its faster speed and shorter distance to go around its orbit, our Earth laps Jupiter about once every 13 months.
-It’s a lot like a fast race car in the inner track passing a slower car in the outer track.
+Because of its faster speed and smaller orbit, our Earth laps Jupiter about once every 13 months.
+In this sense, Earth is a lot like a fast race car in the inner track passing a slower car in the outer track.

 The race car analogy works well to explain the phenomenon of retrograde motion.
 Suppose you are the driver of an inner, faster race car (Earth).
 As you move faster than a slower race car (Jupiter) on an outer track – say, just before passing it – you see the slower car appear to slow down even more as you watch it against the more distant landscape (perhaps a grandstand filled with onlookers).
-Just as you are passing the slower car, you see it appear to reverse its motion and appear to move backward against the grandstand.
-The slowing – and reversed motion – of the slower car is purely geometric illusion.
+The apparent slowing – and reversed motion – of the slower car is purely geometric illusion.
 The car doesn’t really slow down to let you pass; its driver still wants to win the race and is pushing forward as fast as it can.
-But you are moving faster still, and your faster motion as you pass the other car creates the illusion that it slows and even moves backward for a time.
-You’ve probably seen this happen on a highway many times, as you pass a slower car.

-On January 5, 2014, Jupiter will be at opposition.
+In 2017, Jupiter’s opposition comes on April 7.
 At opposition, the Earth passes in between the sun and Jupiter, at which time Jupiter lies opposite the sun in Earth’s sky.
 If you could look down upon the solar system plane on that day, you’d see the sun, Earth and Jupiter making a straight line in space, with Earth sitting in between the sun and Jupiter.
-Because Jupiter is opposite the sun at opposition, Jupiter will be in the east at sunset in early January 2014, soaring to its highest point in the sky at midnight and setting in the west at sunrise.
+Because Jupiter is opposite the sun at opposition, Jupiter will be in the east at sunset in April 2017, soaring to its highest point in the sky at midnight and setting in the west at sunrise.